 • market segment of the client base of each entity

-• type and complexity of the tax agent services being provided
+• type and complexity of the tax agent or BAS services being provided

 • other professional duties or responsibilities of the nominated supervisor.